raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-This project uses your computer's camera.
-In order to experience the project working you need to be within Scratch.
-Choose one of the above links to access Grow a tree in Scratch.
-Then click the green flag to play the game.
+You should see yourself with a wood in the background.
+Click the green flag to play the game.
 The project works best in full screen mode.
+Stay very still and the small tree will grow and grow.
+If you move, the tree will shrink in size.

 --- no-print ---
 ![complete project](images/selfie.png)